The undergraduate mathematics course, the Mathematical Tripos, lasts three or four years.

 There is a Computational Projects course in each of Part IB and part II.
 They count, for examination purposes, roughly the same as a 16-lecture course and are assessed by means of notebooks and programmes submitted before the examinations in the summer.
 The courses are not compulsory, but nearly all students take them since it is the only way of obtaining marks outside of the examination room.

-Students are classed (first class, upper second class, lower second class, third class) in each part of the Tripos, but no attempt is made to give an overall class.
+- Students are classed (first class, upper-second class, lower-second class, third class) in each part of the Tripos.
+There is no averaging over years for a final degree classification, so no official class is assigned to the overall degree.
 For Part II, the traditional name of Wrangler is given to anyone in the first class.
 This derives from the ancient form of the examination, which was not written but took the form of a dispute or 'wrangle'.
 The practice of ranking all the candidates, the top candidate being the Senior Wrangler, was abandoned in 1909.

-At the end of the 19th century and the start of the 20th century a wooden spoon was presented to the student at the bottom of the examination class list of the Mathematical Tripos.
+- At the end of the 19th century and the start of the 20th century a wooden spoon was presented to the student at the bottom of the examination class list of the Mathematical Tripos.
 Examinations were tough in those days.
 In one year, there were 36 hours of examinations.
-The Senior Wrangler scored 16,368 out of a possible 33,541, and the man who got the wooden spoon scored a princely 247.
+The Senior Wrangler scored 16,368 out of a possible 33,541, and the candidate who received the wooden spoon scored a princely 247.
 Fortunately, the heroic era of the Tripos is long gone.